jtwirly/solarpanelfaultdetection/README.md

 # Solar Panel Fault Detection with Deep Learning (Image Classification)

 ## Overview
-This project is an example from the **AI for Energy Solutions** course at MIT's Independent Activities Period (IAP) that I taught.
+This project is an example from the **AI for Energy Solutions** course at MIT that I taught in January 2025.
 It showcases how **deep learning** and **image classification** can be applied to energy infrastructure monitoring.

 The system is a web application that detects and classifies faults in solar panels, capable of analyzing:
 - **Clean panels**